 Cousins is just one of a long string of consumers who contact us in a panic after returning from vacation — with an unplanned timeshare contract in hand.
 She discovered, just like the others before her, that these agreements are easy to sign, but breaking them isn’t.

-Getting caught in the timeshare trap
+Getting caught in that timeshare trap

 Cousins’ fiasco began when a representative from Palladium Vallarta asked her to attend a timeshare presentation.
 She did.
 And that’s where she fell into the timeshare trap.
 She and her husband paid a $2,200 deposit and agreed to continue monthly payments for ten years as part of their new Palladium Travel Club membership.